-This week I chatted with Ed Wong, SVP Supply Chain and CIO, Smart & Final, who will present at Xcelerate in Las Vegas (September) and Paris (October).
+I chatted with Ed Wong, SVP Supply Chain and CIO, Smart & Final, who presented at Xcelerate in Las Vegas (September) and Paris (October).

 What’s the biggest change impacting supply chain in the grocery industry?